Security builder & leader

 CISOs + General Counsel = ?

-Considering that much of today’s information security spending is driven by regulatory and contractual compliance obligations, CISOs can find allies and champions among their organization’s legal professionals.
+Considering that much of today’s cybersecurity spending is driven by regulatory and contractual compliance obligations, CISOs can find allies and champions among their organization’s legal professionals.
 The following are some of the ways in which the goals of CISOs and General Counsel intercept:

 General Counsel can be a valuable ally to the CISO, because in-house attorneys are exposed to most aspects of the organization’s function, and often have more clout than the CISO to affect change.
-In some cases, this means the organization’s information security program might benefit from the CISO rolling up to General Counsel.
+In some cases, this means the organization’s security program might benefit from the CISO rolling up to General Counsel.
 In others, informal collaboration might assist both roles in furthering their causes.
-For more thoughts on the reporting structure of CISO, take a look at:

 About the Author